rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default sessionReducer;
 {{< /highlight >}}

-Second, the user reducer:
+Second, the user reducer which deals with the list of users from the firebase realtime database:

 In *src/reducers/user.js* file:

 {{< highlight javascript >}}
 const INITIAL_STATE = {
-  users: [],
+  users: {},
 };

 const applySetUsers = (state, action) => ({